Bachelor of Arts in Communication Studies

 CMST 241.
 EVENT PLANNING AND LOGISTICS.
 3 Credits.

-Students learn about the varying aspects of professional event planners, what it takes to be a successful event planner, as well as the processes used to design, plan and execute a variety of different events.
-This class provides instruction on the basic structure of event planning, design, marketing, execution and evaluation, as well as basic business and employment skills necessary to be successful in the event industry.
+Includes varying aspects of professional event planners, what it takes to be a successful event planner, as well as the processes used to design, plan, and execute a variety of different events.
+Provides instruction on the basic structure of event planning, design, marketing, execution, and evaluation, as well as basic business and employment skills necessary to be successful in the event industry.

 Catalog Listing